Grantmaker Risk Management

 - Increase your awareness of and ability to recognize the inherently risky nature of philanthropy.

 - Explore the different types of risk along with their impact on programming and funding decisions.

-- Demonstrate how a growth mindset, collaborative problem solving, and innovative strategies can be used within the context of the foundation to identify and mitigate risk.
+- Discvoer how a growth mindset, collaborative problem-solving, and innovative strategies can be used within the context of the foundation to identify and mitigate risk.

-This course is intended for foundation program officers and other grantmaking staff who review proposals and make funding recommendations.
-If you do not fit this profile but are interested in attending, please email email@example.com before registering.
+This course is intended for foundation staff, donors, and others engaged in grantmaking.
+If you do not fit this profile but are interested in attending, please email firstname.lastname@example.org before registering.